 Craving for Initiation

-In other cases, especially for young men, there is a real craving for confrontation in lucid dreams.
+In other cases, especially for young adults, there is a real craving for confrontation in lucid dreams.
 Sometimes we go “looking for trouble,” but get more than we bargained for.
 I believe this need has been completely overlooked and misunderstood in the West.
 The appearance of violent and morbid themes, and sudden painful attacks by powerful forces or unknown figures in response to this desire may be a call for initiation.

 These themes tend to arise in people who are first attracted to lucid dreaming as a way to “control your dreams.”
 That’s because we may have a deep drive to face a challenge, but don’t really know what this challenge is all about.
 The call for initiation is an ancient part of life that has been forgotten in today’s society, but the psychological need remains to be put to a test.